-- (2) The Contractor shall furnish these bill of lading copies (i) within 20 working days of the date of loading for shipments originating in the United States, or (ii) within 30 working days for shipments originating outside the United States.
-Each bill of lading copy shall contain the following information:

-- (A) Sponsoring U.S. Government agency.

-- (B) Name of vessel.

-- (C) Vessel flag of registry.

-- (D) Date of loading.

-- (E) Port of loading.

-- (F) Port of final discharge.

-- (G) Description of commodity.

-- (H) Gross weight in pounds and cubic feet if available.

-- (I) Total ocean freight revenue in U.S. dollars.

-- (d) The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts or purchase orders under this contract.

-- (e) The requirement in paragraph (a) does not apply to--

-- (1) Cargoes carried in vessels of the Panama Canal Commission or as required or authorized by law or treaty; - (2) Ocean transportation between foreign countries of supplies purchased with foreign currencies made available, or derived from funds that are made available, under the Foreign Assistance Act of 1961 (22 U.S.C.
-2353); and - (3) Shipments of classified supplies when the classification prohibits the use of non-Government vessels. - (f) Guidance regarding fair and reasonable rates for privately owned U.S.-flag commercial vessels may be obtained from the:
+- (2) The Contractor shall furnish these bill of lading copies - (i) within 20 working days of the date of loading for shipments originating in the United States, or - (ii) within 30 working days for shipments originating outside the United States.
+Each bill of lading copy shall contain the following information: - (A) Sponsoring U.S. Government agency. - (B) Name of vessel. - (C) Vessel flag of registry. - (D) Date of loading. - (E) Port of loading. - (F) Port of final discharge. - (G) Description of commodity. - (H) Gross weight in pounds and cubic feet if available. - (I) Total ocean freight revenue in U.S. dollars. - (d) The Contractor shall insert the substance of this clause, including this paragraph (d), in all subcontracts or purchase orders under this contract, except those described in paragraph (e)(4). - (e) The requirement in paragraph (a) does not apply to -- - (1) Cargoes carried in vessels of the Panama Canal Commission or as required or authorized by law or treaty; - (2) Ocean transportation between foreign countries of supplies purchased with foreign currencies made available, or derived from funds that are made available, under the Foreign Assistance Act of 1961 (22 U.S.C.
+2353); - (3) Shipments of classified supplies when the classification prohibits the use of non-Government vessels; and - (4) Subcontracts or purchase orders for the acquisition of commercial items unless- - (i) This contract is- - (A) A contract or agreement for ocean transportation services; or - (B) A construction contract; or